-Southwest Dental Care is a friendly, welcoming place for kids – with a Kid Zone full of books, toys and colouring pages – designed to pave the way for a lifetime of healthy smiles.
+Southwest Dental Care is a friendly, welcoming place for kids - full of books, toys, and coloring pages, designed to pave the way for a lifetime of healthy smiles.

 What kinds of dental services do we offer for children?

 Our knowledgeable team is fully equipped to offer a complete range of dentistry services to meet the needs of a child's growing mouth, including:

 - Dental sealants, to protect your child's baby teeth from cavities